 Emotional support dogs (ESDs) are an effective therapy for individuals with mental and emotional disabilities.
 Not only do they provide comfort and support, but they can also help during a crisis, such as an anxiety attack.
-While emotional support animals require much less training than a service animal, there are requirements your dog must meet to become an ESD.

 If you’re thinking of adopting an ESD, it is essential to follow all requirements, rules, and regulations before adopting one of these special animals.
 Below we explore all things related to emotional training for dogs and how to become a responsible handler.

-What is an Emotional Support Dog?
+What Is an Emotional Support Dog?

 Emotional service animals (ESAs) are pets recommended by a licensed therapist or health professional to assist individuals with emotional or mental disabilities.
 Dogs trained as emotional support animals are thus meant to provide comfort, unconditional love, and emotional stability.

-While ESDs have slightly more rights than ordinary pets, they are not protected under US laws (other than housing) or granted the same public access rights as a trained service dog (SA).
-The primary rights afforded to ESDs fall under the Fair Housing Act, which states that these animals are allowed to live with their handler—even in accommodation where pets are not allowed.
+While ESDs have slightly more rights than ordinary pets, they are not protected under US laws (other than housing) or granted the same public access rights as a trained service dog.

 Benefits of an ESD

-There are many benefits to having an emotional support dog.
-For example, if someone is depressed, an ESD can give them an empowered sense of responsibility when taking care of the animal.
-Also, individuals with mood disorders tend to be reclusive.
+Also, individuals with mood disorders can be reclusive.
 Having an ESD forces a person to get dressed, feed the dog, take it for a walk, and leave home more frequently.
 Therefore, owning an ESD breaks the negative routine and emotions attached to depression and anxiety.

 Other benefits of having an ESD include:

-- Companionship
+• Companionship

-- Comfort and calmness during anxiety and stress
+• Comfort and calmness during anxiety and stress

-- Support for trauma and mental health
+• Support for trauma and mental health

-- A sense of purpose
+• A sense of purpose

-- Social support
+• Social support

-- Adjunct therapy to other treatments like medication and counseling
+• Adjunct therapy to other treatments like medication and counseling

 Qualifying for an Emotional Support Dog

 Certain emotional or mental health conditions qualify an individual for an ESD.
-According to the National Institute of Mental Health (NIHM), as many as 25% of individuals in the US have disabilities that qualify for an ESD.
+According to the National Institute of Mental Health (NIMH), as many as 25% of individuals in the US have disabilities that qualify for an ESD.

 Mental health care providers must provide long-term guidance vis-à-vis taking care of both the ESD and mental health patient’s welfare.